 Reaching this step means that the proposal is submitted (i.e. sent to the ERCEA for evaluation).
 It does not mean that the proposal is valid, complete and eligible in all respects.
-Within a few minutes of submission your proposal will be available for download with an e-receipt in the system.
+Within a few minutes of submission, your proposal will be available for download with an e-receipt in the system.
 You will receive a confirmation e-mail with the summary data of the submitted proposal.
 The mail can end up in the spam folder or be blocked by the anti-spam system of your organisation.
 This automatic message is not the official acknowledgement of receipt.
 In Step 6 you can re-edit the proposal, going back to Step 5.
 You may continue to modify the proposal and submit revised versions overwriting the previous one right up until the call deadline.
 The sequence above must be repeated each time.
 The last version of your proposal submitted before the deadline is the one which will be evaluated.
 No earlier version can be recovered from the submission system.

 Check if the proposal is complete.
-Once submitted, it is recommended to verify the proposal and its content by downloading all the submitted files.
-We strongly advise that you submit a first version of your proposal at least 48 hours in advance of the call deadline.
-Incomplete proposals (where parts or sections of the proposal and/or the host institution's commitment statement are missing) may be declared ineligible and will not be evaluated29.
-The proposal must be submitted before the relevant deadline of the call to the appropriate primary ERC panel (i.e. the panel which covers the main scientific areas of the research proposed).
+Once submitted, it is recommended that the proposal and its contents are verified by downloading all the submitted files.
+The ERCEA strongly advises that you submit a first version of your proposal at least 48 hours prior to the call deadline.
+Incomplete proposals (where parts or sections of the proposal and/or the host institution's commitment statement are missing) may be declared ineligible and will not be evaluated28.
+The final version of the proposal must be submitted before the deadline of the call.

-Warning: Please note that in the last hours prior to call closure, the download option of checking your submitted proposal may be disabled due to a high pressure on the system.
-In this case the ERCEA will inform the applicants via the call page on the Participant Portal (under 'call summary') that the function has been disabled.
-If the e-receipt and download option have been disabled, you may review your submitted proposal by going back to Step 5 to check the data in the administrative forms and click on 'View History' to verify which attachments have been uploaded.
+Warning: Please note that in the last hours prior to call deadline, the download option for checking your submitted proposal may be disabled due to a high pressure on the system.
+In this case the ERCEA will inform the applicants via the call page on the Funding & Tenders Portal (under 'call summary') that the function has been disabled.
+If the e-receipt and download option have been disabled, you may review your submitted proposal by going back to Step 5 to check the data in the submission forms and click on 'View History' to verify which attachments have been uploaded.